Citizen access to records - advice for GP practices

 Can information in the notes be redacted (eg, third-party information) in the same way as for a subject access request?

-If factual corrections are agreed, it should be obvious who made the amendment and when (computerised records usually create an audit trail).
+Any corrections will usually need your agreement and it is your responsibility to make sure records are complete and accurate.
+If factual corrections are agreed, it should be obvious who made the amendment and when and that there is an audit trail.

 Patients should not be able to alter the content of records, if accurate.
 If a patient disagrees with the content of their record but the GP considers it to be accurate, a note can be added to highlight the patient's disagreement.